wp-plugins/ejls-easy-json-ld-setter/readme.txt

-=== EJLS Easy Json-ld Setter ===
+=== Structured Data of JSON-LD ===
 Contributors: hideokamoto
 Donate link: https://note.mu/hideokamoto/n/nd0cecce0e758
 Tags: json-ld
 Requires at least: 4.0-alpha
-Tested up to: 4.0-alpha
+Tested up to: 4.1
-Stable tag: 1.2
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy set JSON-ld data on your blog.
+Set Structured Data of "JSON-LD" to your WebSite.

 == Description ==

-Easy set JSON-ld data on your blog.

-You can set only "article" on schema.org,

-and Add “SearchAction” at Front Page.
+Set Structured Data of "JSON-LD" to your WebSite.

+Schema type that you can use is "Article","Person","WebSite" and "searchAction".

+If Front Page, you can use "WebSite" and "searchAction".

+IF post.php and page.php, you can use "Article" and "Person".

 == Installation ==